tutek1/DTLabs/08_UI/lab08.md

 ## Main Menu Logic
 Duration: hh:mm:ss

 The visual side of the main menu is complete.
-Let's now make it functional.
+Let's go ahead and make it functional now.

 ### Button Signals
 The First step is to connect the `pressed()` signals of the buttons to the prepared functions in `main_menu.gd`.
 We will start with the **first button**.